zack-not-zac/Defender-IOC-Importer/README.md

 # Defender IOC Formatter
 A simple Python script to convert CSV IOC lists to the format accepted by Microsoft Defender for Endpoint (MDE).

-## Additional Features
-- Script has the ability to generate KQL queries for the most common IOC types using the "--hunting_queries" flag.
+The script can also automatically generate KQL queries for the most common IOC types using the ```"--hunting_queries"``` argument.

 ## Installation
 This script requires Python 3 to run.